 You can drink the water from the tap in most of Panama, so that means you’re less likely to get sick from the food here than you are in many other developing countries.
 Unfortunately, the food is definitely not the reason you’re going to move here.
 While there are good gourmet restaurants at the high end, especially in areas with lots of expatriates, the everyday cuisine is boring and uninspired.
 Expect lots of fried plantains, beans, rice, and meat stews.

 Even where there are a lot of restaurants, like in Boquete where there are at least 75 for a city of 35,000, the variety can seem rather limited.
 “For some reason, Italian food is all over the place here,” says Jim White, “but there’s only one Mexican place and not much Asian food.”

 If you cook for yourself though and have more imagination, you’ll find a bounty of fresh ingredients to work with.
+You’re never far from fresh fish, local foods are varied, and this is a major shipping center too.
 The varied altitude in Panama means you can buy both tropical fruit and mountain berries, coconuts and fresh coffee.
 In the Chiriqui province of David and Boquete, you’ll be very close to where much of the country’s fresh food is produced.
 I saw people beside the road there selling ten-kilo bags of mixed fruit and vegetables for $5 and it would take you quite a while to get through them all without a big family.